pycom/pycom-documentation/content/tutorials/expansionboards/_index.md

 ---
 >Note: Before using the pysense and pytrac boards, check the [GitHub](https://github.com/pycom/pycom-libraries) for the latest version of the libraries.

-Make a folder inside your project folder and call it `lib`.
-Then, copy the appropiate libraries from the github repository to the folder.
-Always copy the `pysense.py` or `pytrack.py` and `pycoproc.py` files if you want to use the boards' functions
+To use the Pysense, Pytrack or Pyscan, make a folder inside your project folder and call it `lib`.
+Then, copy the appropiate sensor libraries from the github repository to the folder.
+Always copy the `pysense.py` or `pytrack.py` and `pycoproc.py` files if you want to use the boards' functions.

 * [Pygate](../expansionboards/pygate/)
 * [Pysense](../expansionboards/pysense/)